schollz/paracosms/README.md

 ### known bugs

+- rarely a bug occurs where SuperCollider does not free all the synths when exiting.
+I've found this to happen infrequently and haven't been able to reproduce it. it is unexpected behavior because [all synths and buffers are explicitly freed](https://github.com/schollz/paracosms/blob/main/lib/Paracosms.sc#L303-L308) when exiting.
 - as mentioned above, if you change the norns clock then samples will continue to play at the rate according to the clock that they were initialized with. until there is a fix for this, I suggest reloading the script after you change the norns clock, or simply goto the sample individually and modify something in its warping parameters.